sumitojhaowasp/www-chapter-dindigul/index.md

 <img src="assets/images/Logo/OWASP.jpg"/>

+Welcome to Owasp Dindigul chapter Homepage.
+We are located in a beautiful state of India called Tamil Nadu.
+The main motive of this chapter is to enrich infosec community in our place.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.